SkylineCommunications/dataminer-docs/connector-help/connector_help/ZTE ZXA10 C600.md

 Two key parameters are included on this page:

-- **DisplayKey Config**: If you have write permission, this parameter allows you to select the format for the Display Key column in the following tables: Ethernet Interfaces, PON Interfaces, PON Interfaces Status and Optic Status.The available options use the information extracted from the Iftable and IfXTable (ifDescription, IfName, IfAlias) and combine these in different ways:
+- **DisplayKey Config**: If you have write permission, this parameter allows you to select the format for the Display Key column in the following tables: Ethernet Interfaces, PON Interfaces, PON Interfaces Status and Optic Status.
+The available options use the information extracted from the Iftable and IfXTable (ifDescription, IfName, IfAlias) and combine these in different ways:

 - Alias
   - Name